-With the onset of the mortgage and housing-market crisis, many lenders were forced to seek the refuge of bankruptcy court protection.
-In August 2007, American Home Mortgage Investment Corp. ("American Home"), one of the largest home lenders at the time, filed for chapter 11 in Delaware.
+With the onset of the mortgage and housing market crisis, many lenders were forced to seek the refuge of bankruptcy court protection.
+In August of 2007, American Home Mortgage, one of the largest home lenders at the time, filed for Chapter 11 in the Delaware Bankruptcy Court.
 Prior to filing, American Home's business primarily involved the origination, servicing, and sale of mortgage loans, as well as investments in mortgage loans and mortgage-backed securities.
 To fund the origination of mortgage loans, American Home was party to a repurchase agreement.

 Under the agreement, when American Home originated a mortgage loan, it would immediately transfer the loan to a repo purchaser.
-American Home would then undertake to dispose finally of the loan to a private investor or securitization vehicle.
+American Home would then undertake to finally dispose of the loan to a private investor or securitization vehicle.
 Once it made arrangements to dispose of the loan, American Home would repurchase the mortgage from the repo purchaser.
 The repo purchaser received a spread based on the number of days it held the loan, and American Home received funds that enabled it to keep originating mortgages.

-Around the time of the bankruptcy, Calyon New York Branch ("Calyon"), as administrative agent under a repurchase agreement, served American Home with a notice of default and accelerated the repo.
+Around the time of the bankruptcy, Calyon New York Branch, as administrative agent under the repurchase agreement, served American Home with a notice of default and accelerated the repo.
 As a result of the notice, American Home was obligated to repurchase the mortgage loans.
-On the basis of this repurchase obligation, Calyon filed claims in the bankruptcy that alleged a deficiency between the value of the mortgages transferred to Calyon and the repurchase obligation owed to it by American Home.
-In other words, Calyon alleged it was undercollateralized and sought an unsecured deficiency claim against the debtor.
-American Home objected to the claims, arguing that Calyon's valuation was incorrect and seeking to disallow or reduce the claims under section 562 of the Bankruptcy Code.
+Based on this repurchase obligation, Calyon filed claims in the bankruptcy, which alleged a deficiency between the value of the mortgages transferred to Calyon and the repurchase obligation owed to it by American Home.
+In other words, Calyon alleged it was under-collateralized and sought an unsecured deficiency claim against the bankrupt.
+American Home objected to the claims, arguing that Calyon's valuation was incorrect and seeking to disallow or reduce the claims under Section 562 of the Bankruptcy Code.